-Email: regina.riphahn@fau.de
+Email: regina.riphahn@fau.de; matthias.collischon2@iab.de; kamila.cygan-rehm@lifbi.de

 We gratefully acknowledge funding by grant CY82/1-1 of the German Research Foundation.
-We are grateful for comments by participants of the annual EALE conference 2020, IAB Conference on Labour Market Transitions: Challenges for Public Policies and Research 2020, the 2021 conference of the Society of Labor Economists, the 2021 ESPE conference, and seminars at ZEW Mannheim, Free University Berlin, and Leibniz University Hannover.
+We are grateful for comments by participants of the 2023 Academy of Sociology conference, the annual EALE Conference 2020, the IAB Conference on Labour Market Transitions: Challenges for Public Policies and Research 2020, the 2021 conference of the Society of Labor Economists, the 2021 ESPE and EEA-ESEM conferences, and seminars at ZEW Mannheim, Free University Berlin, and Leibniz University Hannover.